XimeraProject/.github/profile/README.md

 Both links show the same content, but with different styling.
 This functionality is currently (summer 2024) being worked on, and is in constant evolution.
 More unified and better documented Ximera releases will become available in the next weeks and months.
-As of July 2024, there remain some incompabibilities between the official OSU server and the KU Leuven server.
+As of July 2024, there remain some incompatibilities between the official OSU server and the KU Leuven server.
 But, both OSU, KU Leuven and some other institutions provide courses that have been running for several years.

 ### Online Deployment

 Once you have some content, you will probably want to see how it works online.
 Currently, deployment is most conveniently done from our deployment server.
-In the near future a cloud based CI/CD infrastucture will be set up.
+In the near future a cloud based CI/CD infrastructure will be set up.
 Until then, we advise you contact the Ximera developers at `ximera@math.osu.edu`

 ## Instructors

 Instructors (who are not authors) can freely use any Ximera materials, **without permission**, simply by using the URL of the course.
-Here is an incomplete list of Ximera courses that have been deployed online (authors, please feel free to add your course!)
+Here is an incomplete list of Ximera courses that are deployed online (authors, please feel free to add your course!)

 ### Courses in Ximera